isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 	}

-Then, a new bucket was created which will serve as the root for the cromwell execution.
+Then, a new bucket was created which serves as the root for the cromwell execution.
 In that bucket, 'daves-cromwell-bucket', I created another folder called 'bamfiles' and placed the data.
 In the root I placed the bamfile list 'bamfiles.txt'.